Ensuring occupational health and safety in the digital world

 VDU work is generally characterised by two attributes: Firstly, employees are unable to complete their work without working at a VDU.
-Secondly, a key part of the daily work is interacting with OSD (on-screen displays).
+Secondly, a key part of daily work is interacting with OSD (on-screen displays).
 This applies both to conventional work at a VDU in an office and to work with modern, mobile VDUs and their impact on the design of communication flow and tasks for example in control rooms.
-Among others, mobile devices include smart devices such as data glasses, smartphones and watches, as well as tablet PCs.
+Mobile devices include, among others, smart devices such as data glasses, smartphones and watches, as well as tablet PCs.

-Office work poses fewer risks to health in comparison with physically demanding occupations.
+Office work poses fewer risks to health compared to physically demanding occupations.
 Nevertheless, in addition to an increase in the number of psychological strain - as reflected in headaches, nervous anxiety and irritability - classic complaints such as muscular-skeletal illnesses and symptoms relating to the eyes remain of importance in this area.